docker/docs/swarm/swarm_at_scale/troubleshoot.md

 drops below 10, the tool will attempt to start more.

 In our simple voting-app example, the front-end is scalable and serviced by a load balancer.
-In the event that on the of the two web containers fails (or the node that is hosting it), the load balancer will stop routing requests to it and send all requests the surviving web container.
+In the event that one of the two web containers fails (or the node that is hosting it fails), the load balancer will stop routing requests to it and send all requests to the surviving web container.
 This solution is highly scalable meaning you can have up to *n* web containers behind the load balancer.

 ## Interlock load balancer failures